openstack-archive/swiftonfile/README.md

 stores objects following the same path hirearchy as that object's URL.
-For example: for an object with URL: https://swift.example.com/v1/acc/cont/obj, the default Object Server will store the object following the mapping given by the Ring and and it final storage location and even filename is unknown to the user (see [Swift Architecture](https://swiftstack.com/openstack-swift/architecture/) for more info).
+For example: for an object with URL: https://swift.example.com/v1/acc/cont/obj, the default Object Server will store the object following the mapping given by the Ring and its final storage location and filename are unknown to the user.
-In the case of SoF.
-The object will be stored in the configured Filesystem volume with the same directory structure 'acc/cont/obj'.
+In the case of SoF, the object will be stored in the configured Filesystem volume with the same directory structure '_acc/cont/obj_'.

 ## Roadmap
 Swift-On-File is in a transition period.
 The project was recently renamed from